lljustycell999/Data-Structures-and-Algorithms/README.md

 # Data Structures and Algorithms
-This repository will contain the three projects completed as part of a data structures and algorithms course.
+This repository contains the three projects completed as part of a data structures and algorithms course.

 # Assignment 1 Specification:
 * Create a similarity-based website recommendation system based on Wikipedia pages.